A Difficult Day

 A junior doc kneels, tap tap taping, looking for a vein, another, stethoscope in ears listens to M’s lungs, two others confer, “we need to, I think, lets ….”

-M is shaking, pale-faced, her nurse soothes, another preps an IV line, checks the existing spaghetti (where will it fit?) another documents events.
+M shaking, her face sheet-white, the nurse soothes, another preps an IV, checks the existing spaghetti (where will it fit?) another documents events.

-Diagnosis ✔️treatment ✔️plan ✔️, then quick as they arrived, the docs are gone, M’s crisis is under control (for now.)
+Diagnosis ✔️treatment ✔️plan ✔️, then, quick as they arrived, the docs are gone, M’s crisis under control (for now.)

 She’s exhausted, eyes shut.

-Button-pushing nurse, day just starting, face frowny, thinks what’s next, as she clears up the mini-medical hurricane, thinks of her other patients, especially ‘dropped down’ from ICU lady, a crumpled tiny heap in the bed, numerous lines, pumps and drains in – situ, catheter too, massive wound, not out of the woods yet, needing much-skilled nursing care and TLC
+Button-pushing nurse clears up the mini-medical hurricane, face frowny, day just starting, thinking of her other patients, two of immediate concern, ‘dropped down’ from ICU lady, a crumpled tiny heap in the bed, numerous lines, pumps, drains, catheter too, massive wound, not out of the woods yet, needing skilled nursing care and TLC.

-The nurse also wonders where her holding-down-the-fort buddy is?
-How’s she going?
+The nurse wonders how her holding-down-the-fort buddy is going?
 Teamwork really is the dream work here.

 Rest of the day is difficult, a chasing tails day, every small thing that could go wrong, does.

-But with a push the nurses finally finish, satisfied, spent, needing a bit of tlc themselves.
-Chatting on the way out, slowly leaving hospital world behind, enjoying the sight of the blue sky, warm sun on their skin.
+Chatting on the way out, slowly leaving hospital world behind, enjoying the sight of the blue sky, warm sun on skin.

 Arriving home, “how was work?”